Cannabis annual regulatory fee and exemption for licence holders

 You need to pay the annual regulatory fee for each fiscal year (the Government of Canada's fiscal year starts on April 1 and ends on March 31) that you have a valid licence.

-Even if you do not have a valid licence on April 30, as long as your licence was valid for at least 1 day during the fiscal year you are considered to be a licence holder by Health Canada and are required to pay the annual regulatory fee.
+Even if you do not have a valid licence on the due date of your invoice, as long as your licence was valid for at least 1 day during the fiscal year you are considered to be a licence holder by Health Canada and are required to pay the annual regulatory fee.

 If you were licensed for less than a full fiscal year, the annual regulatory fee will not be reduced.
-The amount will be the same whether you've had your licence for a full year or a couple of days.
+The amount will be the same whether you've had your licence for a full year or 1 day.
 Likewise, if your licence is suspended or revoked, the annual regulatory fee will be the full annual amount and will not be reduced for the days on which your licence was not valid.

 Your annual regulatory fee will be the higher of: